The Need for a European Enterprise

 DK – It was always Shell’s strong point: being part of the local community.
 That’s why Shell never left South Africa; Shell WAS South Africa.

 HS – It was not considered a foreign company.
 That went less well with the adventure in Siberia, Sakhalin… We are now going into details.

 So you have to be anchored in society because it is a big risk if that anchoring is not there.
 Then the whole game ends.

 DK – Even more importantly, if you project cash flows, for example income from sales or licensing, you also become more sensitive to future developments that have a negative or positive impact on that cash flow.
 It is a wake-up call.

 HS – It forces you to look ahead and to identify what is strengthening or weakening those cash flows.
 A correct assessment… I always think: Isn’t it strange that we leave this to accountants?

-DK – Accountants say explicitly that they provide future guarantees.
+DK – Accountants say explicitly that they do not provide future guarantees.
 They provide a faithful representation of the current state of affairs.
 There is nothing more in that auditor’s report.

 HS – It’s a snapshot, you could say an MOT.
 How do you really know if a company is solid?
 Who makes that call, an analyst?

 DK – You should be very pessimistic about the insights one can develop about a company as an outsider.
 But of course, all kinds of mistakes are made, things can go wrong.

 HS – And yet… Bezos, we say, he understands things that we don’t see.
 It is almost magical, the confidence we have, at least as far as the stock price is concerned.